cedric-dufour/connectiq-app-rawlogger/README.md

    the device or via Garmin Connect

 **No processing of the displayed/recorded data takes place what-so-ever.**
-ConnectIQ Position, Sensor and/or Activity (Info) data are directly stored in the Activity/FIT-file for later analysis.
+ConnectIQ System (Stats), Position, Sensor and/or Activity (Info) data are directly stored in the Activity/FIT-file for later analysis.

 Build, Installation and Usage